 Relationship Evidence Review

 Relationship evidence remains one of the most time-consuming components of family migration processing.
-Caseworkers review communication history, shared financial responsibilities, cohabitation records, and personal statements to assess the authenticity of your relationship.
+Caseworkers review communication history, shared financial responsibilities, cohabitation records, and personal statements to assess whether you are in a genuine and subsisting relationship.
 This can make the UK family visa processing time longer when large volumes of data need assessment.

 Translations and International Documents